Are you getting eight hours of sleep a night? If not, these tips could help you to get a better night’s sleep.

 The temperature of your room could be making it hard for you to sleep well.

-Your body temperature reaches its peak in the evening, and then drops overnight.
-The ideal temperature for sleep is thought to be 16-18C, so if your room is much hotter or colder than that, it could be disrupting your sleep.
+Your body temperature reaches its peak in the evening and then drops overnight.
+The ideal temperature for sleep is around 16-18C so if your room is much hotter or colder than that, it could be disrupting your sleep.

 Check your room for any draughts, and make sure that you set central heating to go off earlier in the evening if your room is too warm at bedtime.
 If you struggle to sleep on warmer nights, these tips could help.

 Do some exercise during the day

 Regular moderate exercise during the day can relieve tension in your body, making it easier for you to sleep at night.

 But avoid doing an intense evening workout or going for a run too close to bedtime, as this can have the opposite effect and actually keep you awake.
 If you want to do exercise in the evening, a yoga session can be very relaxing.

 Watch what you eat and drink before bedtime

 It’s a good idea to avoid caffeine for a few hours before bedtime if you have trouble sleeping.
-And while you might think that a nightcap can help you to drift off to sleep, alcohol actually disrupts sleep patterns.
-So if getting a solid night’s sleep is difficult, you might want to try avoiding alcohol in the evenings as well.
+And while you might think that a nightcap would help you to drift off to sleep, alcohol can actually disrupt sleep patterns.
+So if a solid night’s sleep is proving elusive, you might want to try avoiding alcohol in the evenings as well.

 Eating a big meal in the evening can make it difficult to sleep later on, especially if you tend to suffer from heartburn or other digestive issues.
 On the other hand, going to bed hungry can make it hard to get to sleep.
 So try eating an early evening meal and then having a snack shortly before bed.